sachinchoolur/lightGallery/site/content/blog/top-6-best-javascript-lightbox-websites/index.md

 **Cons**

-- Learning Curve:While GLightbox is designed to be easy to use, there might still be a learning curve for developers who are new to the library or those who have specific customization needs.
+- Learning Curve: While GLightbox is designed to be easy to use, there might still be a learning curve for developers who are new to the library or those who have specific customization needs.

 - License Restrictions: GLightbox, like many other JavaScript libraries, is likely to have a specific license agreement.
 It's crucial to review and understand the terms of the license to ensure compliance with your project's requirements.

-Performance Impact:Some lightbox plugins can affect page loading times and overall performance, especially if they load large media files or if there are compatibility issues.
+- Performance Impact: Some lightbox plugins can affect page loading times and overall performance, especially if they load large media files or if there are compatibility issues.

-- Complexity for Non-Technical Users:Configuring and customizing certain lightbox plugins might be challenging for users who are not familiar with web development or coding.
+- Complexity for Non-Technical Users: Configuring and customizing certain lightbox plugins might be challenging for users who are not familiar with web development or coding.

 ### Blueimp Gallery